JenishaBodar122/Front_end_web/README.md

-Created using HTML, CSS, javascript with including features like light/dark mode, responsiveness, loader, validation, pop-ups, carousel, proper navbar.
+Created using HTML, CSS, javascript with including features like light/dark mode, responsiveness, loader, validation, pop-ups, carousel, proper navbar and many more.